lenconda/openhooks/README.md

 ### Manage Webhooks

-Use command `openhooks` to manage hooks.
+Use command `openhooks-router` to manage hooks.

 The usage of this command is as below:

 ```
-Usage: openhooks [options] [command]
+Usage: openhooks-router [options] [command]

 Options:
   -V, --version             output the version number
   -h, --help                output usage information

 Commands:
-  generate                  generate a webhook
+  generate                  generate route for a webhook
   list                      list all webhooks of the server
   delete <index>            delete a webhook with specified index
   update [options] <index>  update a webhook